Lavender in a basket

 Credit Alberto Conde, Kitchen In The Med

-Lavender products in a basket resemblance.
+Lavender products in a basket allegory.

 Credit Alberto Conde, Kitchen In The Med